Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Discussion

+\paragraph{{5.
+Synchronization between encoder and decoder at remote sites.}} {Synchronization between Alice and Bob is essential for a working QKD system to enable basis comparison using timing information.
+In our laboratory implementation, this is achieved by distribution of electronic clock signals.
+For a real-world point-to-point QKD system, various methods have been proposed to realize synchronization without relying on additional hardware or external references such as GPS} \cite{Calderaro2020,Cochran2021,Krause2025,Spiess2023,Zahidy2023}.

-In summary, we have demonstrated the feasibility and long-term self-stability of a time-bin encoded QKD system based on a deterministic single-photon source at telecom wavelengths.
-The system operates continuously for over 6 hours at \SI{120}{\kilo\meter}, achieving a highest finite-size key rate among the time-bin QKDs with single-photon sources.
-Our work identifies key advantages and also limitations of quantum dot single photon sources for the generation of time-bin qubits.
+In summary, we have demonstrated the feasibility and long-term self-stability of a time-bin encoded QKD system based on a deterministic single-photon source at telecom wavelengths. {Benefiting from a stable emission of high-brightness and pure telecom single photons \mbox{\cite{Nawrath2023}}, the system operates continuously for over 6 hours at \mbox{\SI{120}{\kilo\meter}} and achieves a highest finite-size key rate among the time-bin QKDs with single-photon sources.} Our work identifies key advantages and also limitations of QD single photon sources for the generation of time-bin qubits.
 The results provide practical paths for optimization of all system components, therefore contributing to the realization of a robust and scalable quantum communication infrastructure based on solid-state single-photon emitters.

-Note added in proof: During the prepration of manuscript, we noticed a similar work by Zhang \textit{et al.}~\cite{weibogao}.
-The authors demonstrated time-bin QKD using a GaN-based quantum dot source.
-In contrast, our system operates with a InGaAs-based quantum dot source with much higher brightness, achieving higher secure key rates over longer distances (\SI{120}{\kilo\meter} \textit{vs.} \SI{33}{\kilo\meter}).
-Our QKD setup also demonstrates remarkable long-term system stability, a key to a practical QKD infrastructure.